AlanananL7377/github-tutorial/README.md

 > CONGRATULATIONS!!!!
 You're all done, you now know how to send pull requests and even accept them if you ever get one.

 ---
 ## Rolling Back Changes

-> Everyone makes mistakes and in coding its defintely bound to happen.
+> Everyone makes mistakes and in coding it's definitely bound to happen.
 The important things to keep in mind is how to undo them.
 Below are lists of commands that will help you undo them in the case of a mistake or  you just changed your mind.

-`git checkout -- file` - After you edited your file you may change your mind and perfer the previous version over your current one.
+`git checkout -- file` - After you edited your file you may change your mind and prefer the previous version over your current one.
 This is where this command come into use since it will "unedit" you current file.

 `git reset HEAD file` - When you accidentally or change your mind over a file you added to the stage you can  "unadd" by using this command.
-* In the event you forget this command you see it by typing `git status` after you had added your file(s) to the stage.
+* In the event you forget this command, you see it by typing `git status`

 `git reset --soft HEAD file` - Sometimes you may want uncommit and this is where this command comes into use.
 > The commands above only undo commits, what you've added and edited one by one.
 If you want to save a little more time the following commands will undo multiple at the same time.